glassroom/heinsen_routing/README.md

 ## Installation

 If you wish to replicate our results, we recommend recreating our setup in a virtual environment, with the same versions of all libraries and dependencies.
-Note: tested only on Ubuntu Linux 18.04 with Python 3.6+.
+Note: requires a working installation of CUDA 10.
+Tested only on Ubuntu Linux 18.04 with Python 3.6+.

 1. Change to the directory in which you cloned this repository: